-- Stay calm and try not to show shock or disbelief. - Listen carefully to what they are saying. - Be sympathetic ('I'm sorry this has happened to you'). - Be aware of the possibility that medical evidence might be needed.

-Tell the person that:

-- They did the right thing to tell you. - You are treating the information seriously.
-It was not their fault. - You are going to inform the appropriate person. - You will take steps to protect and support them. - Record and report the disclosure in line with the Procedure.
+- Stay calm and try not to show shock or disbelief - Listen carefully to what they are saying - Be sympathetic (I'm sorry that this has happened to you') - Be aware of the possibility that medical evidence might be needed - Tell the person that: - They did the right thing to tell you You are treating the information seriously.
+It was not their fault You are going to inform the appropriate person You/ will take steps to protect and support them - Record and report the disclosure in line with the Procedure

-Do not:
+Do Not:

-- Press the person for more details as this will be done at a later date. - Stop someone who is freely recalling events (Don't say 'hold on, we'll come back to that later'; they may not tell you or anybody else again).] - Promise to keep secrets; you cannot keep this kind of information to yourself. - Make promises you cannot keep (such as 'this will never happen to you again'). - Contact the alleged abuser. - Be judgemental. - Pass on the information other than to those with a legitimate 'need to know' under this Policy and Procedure.
+- Press the person for more details; this will be done at a later date - Stop someone who is freely recalling significant events (Don't say 'hold on, we'll come back to that later'; they may not tell you or anybody else again) - Do not promise to keep secrets; you cannot keep this kind of information to yourself - Make promises you cannot keep (Such as 'This will never happen to you again') - Contact the alleged abuser - Be judgemental - Pass on the information other than to those with a legitimate 'need-to-know' under this Policy and Procedure

-In your Record of the disclosure you should aim to:
+In your record of the disclosure:

+You should aim to:

-- Note what people actually said, using their own words and phrases. - Describe the circumstances in which the disclosure came about. - Note the setting and anyone else who was there at the time of the abuse or the disclosure. - Separate factual information from your own and others opinions. - Use black ink so the report can be photocopied if needed. - Be aware that your report may be required later as part of a legal action or disciplinary procedure.
+- Note what people actually said, using their own words and phrases - Describe the circumstances in which the disclosure came about - Note the setting and anyone else who was there at the time of the abuse or the disclosure - Separate factual information from your own and others' opinions - Use pen or biro with black ink so that the report can be photocopied if needed

+And be aware that your report may be required later as part of a legal action or disciplinary procedure.

-Appendix 2 Key Definitions:
+Appendix 4 Key Definitions:

-Adult at risk:
+1. Adult at risk:

-Any person, who is over 18 years of age and who has need for care and support, is experiencing or is at risk of abuse or neglect and as a result of those needs is unable to protect him or herself against the abuse or neglect or risk of it.
+is any person, who is over 18 years of age and who has need for care and support, is experiencing, or is at risk of abuse or neglect, and as a result of those needs is unable to protect himself or herself against the abuse or neglect or risk of it.

-Abuse:
+2. Abuse:

-The violation of a person's human and civil rights by any other person(s).
-It may be a single or repeated act(s), physical, verbal, psychological, sexual, institutional, discriminatory or financial, an act of neglect or failure to act.
-Types of abuse are:
+is the "violation of a person's human and civil rights by any other person(s).
+It may be a single or repeated act(s), physical verbal, psychological, sexual, institutional, discriminatory or financial, an act of neglect or failure to act"

+3. Types of abuse: